omniauth/omniauth-saml/README.md

 ## Single Logout

 Single Logout can be Service Provider initiated or Identity Provider initiated.

+For SP initiated logout, the `idp_slo_target_url` option must be set to the logout url on the IdP, and users directed to `user_saml_omniauth_authorize_path + '/spslo'` after logging out locally.
+For IdP initiated logout, logout requests from the IdP should go to `/auth/saml/slo` (this can be advertised in metadata by setting the `single_logout_service_url` config option).

 When using Devise as an authentication solution, the SP initiated flow can be integrated in the `SessionsController#destroy` action.